gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 The quizzer's response is correct when:

-- It fulfills all requirements specific to the question type.
+- It fulfills all requirements specific to the Question Type.
 - The quizzer stays in Context.
 - It contains the information requested.
     - If the quizmaster did not complete the reading of the question, the quizzer's answer must include the information in the remainder of the question as well as the answer.